 - We are still here to help you.
 Please know that you can still memorialize your loved one.
 We will work with you to find an option that meets the needs of your family, although it may look different than “normal.”

-- Effective March 21, 2020 we will not be able to offer any public visitations or services until the restriction guidelines from the Center for Disease Control are updated.
-We will only have private services for limited immediate family only.
-We will be able to live stream the service to our website and through our Facebook page at the agreement of the family. - We will not be accepting floral deliveries at the funeral home.
+- Effective January 1, 2022 we will be able to offer limited attendance public visitations or services until the restriction guidelines from the Center for Disease Control are updated.
+We will only have services for limited immediate family only.
+(Up to 50 persons at any given time in our facility, we respect the capacity policy of any church or other venue where services may also be held).
+We will be able to live stream the service to our website and through our Facebook page at the agreement of the family. - We will be accepting floral deliveries at the funeral home.
 However, they may be sent directly to the family upon their approval.

 Please understand that this decision is not an easy decision to make as we understand that the grieving process is very personal and very hard.
 We encourage the community members to reach out to the family via phone calls, emails, social media, etc. and support them in that manner.

-- If you are part of the limited immediate family that will be attending a service by limited invitation, please adhere to the following suggestions to protect all involved: - Please practice social distancing of staying 6 feet or more away from another individual at all times.
+- If you are part of the limited immediate family that will be attending a service by limited invitation, please adhere to the following suggestions to protect all involved: - Please wear a mask that covers BOTH nose and mouth at ALL times while on our premises and also practice social distancing of staying 6 feet or more away from another individual at all times.

 - If you are sick or not feeling well, have a persistent cough or sneeze, a fever, other health issues, or recent travel out of the state, please do not attend.
 While this is good advice always, it is especially important during this time of heightened concern.